 Men who migrate from states like Bihar also face a similar situation as they end up leaving their families behind.

 2. Career-Driven Couples: Some arranged marriages end up turning into long-distance marriages when the couple have lucrative careers that keep them away from home for extended periods of time.

 We are now seeing couples embracing a long-distance relationship as international job opportunities are available for highly educated Indians.

-The popularity of IT industry has contributed to the husband or the wife traveling to customer locations for extended periods of time resulting in long distance marriages.
+The popularity of IT industry has contributed to the husband or the wife travelling to customer locations for extended periods of time resulting in long-distance marriages.

 3. Lack of Social Network: Some NRI couples choose to embrace a long-distance marriage if the wife doesn’t want to continue living in a different country that offers little or no social network.

 In some cases, married couples embrace a long-distance marriage for the sake of better education for their children.